top of page

 Leisure Battery Maximum Charge Current

-The maximum charge current your leisure battery can handle depends on the type of battery you’re using.
+The maximum charge current your leisure battery can handle from your split charger depends on the type of battery you’re using.
 Exceeding these values can reduce battery life or cause damage.
 Here’s a general guide:

 Battery Type